Is TunnelBear a VPN? A comprehensive guide to TunnelBear’s service features, pricing, privacy, and comparisons

 Does TunnelBear work on iOS and Android?

 Yes, TunnelBear has official apps for both iOS and Android with similar functionality to desktop versions.
+Is surfshark vpn down right now and how to check, troubleshoot outages, and alternatives 2026

 Is TunnelBear safe for public Wi‑Fi?